How to handle employees with bad attitudes

 Identifying what's causing negative behaviour

 You don’t have to wait for annual reviews or an allotted check-in to do this.
-Just set a meeting for a mutually beneficial time to discuss what could be the issue.
-A formal meeting may not be a comfortable atmosphere so consider keeping it causal.
+Just set a meeting for a mutually beneficial time to discuss what the issue could be.

 How to handle employees with bad attitudes

-“Difficult”, “problematic” and “not easy to work with” are not ways any employee wants to be thought of.
+“Difficult”, “problematic” and “not easy to work with” aren't ways any employee wants to be thought of.
 And if it’s out of character, chances are the person is aware of how they’re behaving.

 Tips for discussing the issue:

-• Tell them what behaviour of theirs you have noticed.
+• Tell them what behaviour of theirs you've noticed.
 Dancing around the subject or only talking about it vaguely could result in even more confusion and lead to no resolution at all.
+Provide specific examples of the behaviour and offer constructive feedback to help clarify your concerns.

 • When someone sees you being honest they’re more likely to reciprocate, leading to a more fruitful discussion.